BlaBlaHuman/obsidian-blablaplugin/README.md

   ### Copy / paste improvements
   * Copy only structural formatting by calling `Copy structural formatting only` command.
 It won't copy any html formatting tags.
   * Copy plain Markdown with `Copy plain markdown` action.
 It will always strip *aliases*, *tag formatting* and *footnotes*.
 All other parameters can be changed in settings.
+Note: many features were copied from [Copy as HTML](https://github.com/jenningsb2/copy-as-html) plugin.

   ### Daily notes enhancements
   * You can now open your daily notes for yesterday/today/tomorrow with dedicated actions!
 Also, there is a new ribbon icon with all these actions.